itzmealvin/BLOCKCHAIN_iuVecCert/packages/client/public/markdown/using-client.md

 <p align="right">(<a href="#readme-top" target="_blank" rel="noopener noreferrer">back to top</a>)</p>

-### License
+## License

 Distributed under the GPLv3 License.
-See `LICENSE` page for more information.
+See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top" target="_blank" rel="noopener noreferrer">back to top</a>)</p>